MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - A subnet within the virtual network and available IP address space.
 - [Allow network connectivity](/windows-365/enterprise/requirements-network) to required services.

-The virtual network needs to be created in the same location with your hosted machines.
+The virtual network needs to be created in the same location as your hosted machines.
 You can find the following mapping with your environment Geo:

 - Australia: Australia East
 - Asia: East Asia